 Quantity of Needles and Branches

 A side-by-side view of the trees showed a stark difference in fullness.
 After fluffing, the branches of the Balsam Hill tree thoroughly covered the trunk.
-The big-box tree, on the other hand, displayed noticeable gaps.
+The big-box trees, on the other hand, displayed noticeable gaps.

 Apparently, the number of branch tips contributes a lot to getting the dense look that many love.
 Kierste noted that her 7.5’ Balsam Hill tree had more than 5,700 branch tips.
 Her 7’ big-box store tree had 1,419 branch tips, and this made it appear much smaller despite being only 6” shorter.

-Casey compared her pre-lit Balsam Fir trees and observed that the Balsam Hill tree shone brighter.
+Casey compared her pre-lit Balsam Fir trees and observed that the Balsam Hill Christmas tree shone brighter.
 A look at the light counts reveals that the Balsam Hill tree has 900 lights, while the other has 500.

 Another important point of comparison is the type of lights on the trees.
 All the big-box trees are fitted with traditional incandescent lights while Balsam Hill trees have Candlelight™ Clear LEDs.
 These LED lights emit a warm glow just like incandescent lights but are much more energy-efficient.